Tommycik/Progetto_PP_TC_ImageAugmentation/README.md

 1, 2, 4, 6, 8, 12
 ```

-PyTorch inter-operation parallelism remains fixed to one. `torch.utils.benchmark.Timer` applies the selected intra-operation thread-pool size during each measurement.
+PyTorch inter-operation parallelism remains fixed to one.

 Tensor conversion is outside the full benchmark timing.
-The one-thread Kornia result is the scaling baseline for the other Kornia CPU rows.
+The one-thread Kornia result is the scaling baseline for the other Kornia CPU tests.

 ### Kornia CUDA

-The Kornia pipeline is executed on CUDA tensors.
-The augmentation runs on the GPU.
+The Kornia pipeline is executed on CUDA tensors and runs on the GPU.

 The same CUDA execution is recorded with two timing scopes:

 - **End-to-end scope** includes the CPU-to-GPU tensor copy, Kornia augmentation on the GPU and the GPU-to-CPU result copy.
 - **Device-only scope** measures only the Kornia augmentation after the input and parameter tensors are already on the GPU.

-These rows are two timings of one CUDA pipeline.
-They are not separate augmentation implementations.

 The device-only value is useful when the previous and following stages also operate on GPU tensors.
 The end-to-end value is the direct comparison for a program whose input and output remain in CPU memory.